 See Appendix G for an organization chart of UCOP divisions and departments.
 As a precursor to the meetings, the workforce planning team shared a survey to be completed by each department within the Division.
-The survey inquired around four areas:
+Survey questions addressed four areas:

 - 1. Organizational needs that include strategic plans and division changes that impact staffing within the next year - 2.
 Critical skills and the competencies needed for key positions - 3.
-Recruiting and retention efforts and challenges for key/critical positions, and - 4.
-Initiatives or changes are planned for the next 3-5 years.
+Recruiting and retention efforts and challenges for key/critical positions - 4.
+Initiatives or changes are planned for the next 3-5 years